muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 * `ImageAnnotator`: annotate your images.
 <a href="https://imjoy.io/#/app?w=liver-rna-loc&plugin=oeway/ImJoy-Plugins:ImageAnnotator&upgrade=1" target="_blank">**Install from here.**</a>

-* `CellEnvironment`: calculate expression gradient. <a href="https://imjoy.io/#/app?w=liver-rna-loc&plugin=muellerflorian/walesky-rna-loc-liver:CellEnvironment@stable&upgrade=1" target="_blank">**Install from here.**</a>
+* `CellEnvironment`: calculate expression gradient. <a href="https://imjoy.io/#/app?w=liver-rna-loc&plugin=muellerflorian/walesky-rna-loc-liver:CellEnvironment@stable&upgrade=1" target="_blank">**Install from here.**</a> Alternatively, you can also use the provided Jupyter notebook.

 <img src="https://raw.githubusercontent.com/muellerflorian/walesky-rna-loc-liver/master/docs/img/cell_env.png" width="600px"></img>

-TODO: add plugin to GitHub.

 ### Jupyter notebook
-TODO: add notebook to GitHub.
 To perform the calculation of the expression gradients, we also provide a Jupyter notebook `cell_environment.ipynb`, which can be found on GitHub in the folder [`notebooks`](https://github.com/muellerflorian/walesky-rna-loc-liver/tree/master/notebooks).

 ## Data